mstojens/draft-tjjk-cared/draft-tjjk-cared.md

 social media sites, or advertisers, or other categories customers find useful.
 This can be met by defining these endpoints as separate servers on different dedicated IP addresses or using different domain names in their encryped DNS configuration (such as DoH template), or both.

-Encrypted DNS servers SHOULD NOT attempt to authenticate clients when...
-TBD anything else?

 ## When clients should attempt to authenticate